 Limited Liability Company

 It may surprise you to learn that Limited Liability Companies (LLCs) are not incorporated businesses.
-Instead, they’re unincorporated structures that involves one or more owners.
+Instead, they’re unincorporated structures that involve one or more owners.

 The only way your personal assets are at risk is if the operation of the LLC “pierces the corporate veil” and it is determined that there is little difference between the owner’s assets and those of the business.
 In that event, personal assets can be taken.
 To avoid this, it is important you distinguish yourself from your business, starting with keeping separate bank accounts.